 Here are the steps within the criminal trial process:

 Criminal proceedings generally begin with an arrest.
-For this to happen, police must have probable cause that a crime has been committed.
-Police can also initiate an arrest if they witness a crime take place.
-Sometimes police need a warrant to arrest a person.
+For this to happen, the police must have probable cause that a crime has been committed.
+The police can also initiate an arrest if they witness a crime take place.
+Sometimes the police need a warrant to arrest a person.

 An arrest warrant is an official document from the court that gives law enforcement the authority to place someone under arrest.
 On the arrest warrant is detail regarding a crime that has been committed, or accused of committing.
 Many times the warrant will also include the bail required to be released from jail.
 Bail is determined by a number of factors.
 For more information on bail and bail bonds, see this article.

 Following the arrest is booking.
 This process does take quite some time, but it is always in a person’s best interest to be as cooperative as possible during this time.
 You should know that after an arrest you do have some rights.

 - The right to remain silent.
 Because anything you say, can, and will be used against you in a court of law.

 - You have the right to an attorney.
 If you cannot afford an attorney, one can be appointed to you.
 Court appointed attorneys are also known as public defenders.

 - You are allowed a phone call after an arrest.